-Michael Ward specializes in administrative and appellate litigation involving matters arising under the Federal Power Act and related statutes and regulations.
+Michael Ward focuses on administrative and appellate litigation involving matters arising under the Federal Power Act and related statutes and regulations.
 His representation in such matters also extends to all aspects of federal electric energy regulation, including arbitrations, judicial litigation and tariff preparation.

 Mike’s experience in the private sector, however, has not been limited to the energy field.
 He has provided legislative assistance in areas as diverse as transportation planning and civil racketeering laws and multidisciplinary assistance—before the EPA, Congress and the U.S. Court of Appeals—on environmental matters.

 Mike has also been very involved in pro bono work.
 He engaged in representation for parents and children in child abuse and neglect litigation in the D.C.
-Superior Court and has represented clients before the D.C.
-Court of Appeals and the Virginia Supreme Court on issues concerning Gay and Lesbian rights.
-Mike is also a Commissioner on the D.C.
+Superior Court and has represented clients before the U.S. Court of Appeals and the Bureau of Immigration Affairs on immigration matters and before the Virginia Supreme Court on issues concerning gay and lesbian rights.
+Mike is also vice-chair of the D.C.
 Human Rights Commission.

-- Represented an independent system operator before the Federal Energy Regulatory Commission (FERC) in complex litigations arising from the restructuring of the electric industry, including transmission rate design, recovery of operating costs, market rules and contracts with market participants.
+- Represented an independent system operator before the Federal Energy Regulatory Commission (FERC) in complex litigations arising from the restructuring of the electric industry, including the development of a multistate imbalance energy market, transmission rate design, recovery of operating costs, market rules and contracts with market participants.

 - California Bar